 If the HT Control field is present in an MPDU aggregated in an A-MPDU, then all MPDUs of the same frame type (i.e., having the same value for the Type subfield of the Frame Control field) aggregated in the same A-MPDU shall contain an HT Control field.
 The HT Control field of all MPDUs containing the HT Control field aggregated in the same A-MPDU shall be set to the same value.(#7666)

 If an A-Control subfield(#6174) is present in a frame then it shall contain at least one Control subfield, and the Control subfield shall be present in the A-Control subfield(#6174) only if it is supported by the receiving STA(s) (#7886); otherwise it shall not be present.
-At most one Control subfield(#6174) with a given Control ID value shall be present in the A-Control subfield(#6174) of QoS Data, QoS Null,(#7253) or Management frames carried in an (A-)MPDU.
+An HE STA that receives an A-Control subfield (#6174) shall ignore a Control field with a Control ID subfield whose value is not recognized or is not supported by the STA. (#7885)(#6175) At most one Control subfield(#6174) with a given Control ID value shall be present in the A-Control subfield(#6174) of QoS Data, QoS Null,(#7253) or Management frames carried in an (A-)MPDU.
 Any additional Control subfield with a given Control ID shall be ignored.(#5947)

 NOTE—An A-Control subfield that is present in a frame cannot contain only the Padding subfield.

-An HE STA that receives an A-Control subfield(#6174) shall ignore a Control field with a Control ID subfield whose value is not recognized or is not supported by the STA.(#7885
+)(#6175)

 If the HT variant HT Control field is present in an MPDU, the DEI subfield provides information on the drop eligibility of the contents of the received MPDU.
 When there are insufficient resources in a STA, the STA arbitrarily discards frames in order to recover from the lack of resources.
 With the information from the DEI subfield, a STA may selectively drop frames with the DEI subfield set to 1 in preference to frames with the DEI subfield set to 0, if resources are insufficient.
 Note that this might not help in the recovery in all conditions, and the STA might still have to fall back to the arbitrary discard strategy.
 The mechanisms for determining whether resources are insufficient or when to discard MSDUs or A-MSDUs are beyond the scope of this standard.(#7666)